RubenNijhuis/Mini-Ray-Tracer/README.md

 Test the functions of MiniRT using Criterion

 $ make run
-Run the program with a default file from the assets folder
+Run the program with a default file test from the assets folder

 $ make submodules
 Pulls the most recent versions of the submodules